Expats in France | Expat Pensions

 For many expats living in France the key issues or concerns are summarised by us, with some pointers as to how you can avoid the mistakes that we commonly see, and consider the things that make a difference to every French expat.

 We regularly blog on the latest matters affecting you, and within these pages we have put together French specific pension information for expats.
-We also focus on the main tax considerations for expats in France and then go onto to discuss specific investment strategies including the pro’s and con’s of investment bonds.
+We also focus on the main tax considerations for expats in France and then go on to discuss specific investment strategies including the pros and cons of investment bonds.

 There were 148,800 UK-born people with residency in France in 2016, according to the French statistics agency Eurostat, which used figures reported by The French Labour Force Survey.
 Of these, around one-fifth of them receive the UK state pension.